-To send flowers in memory of Ronald E. Wietelmann, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ronald E. Wietelmann, please visit our Heartfelt Sympathies Store.

 A devoted husband and loving father, he truly cherished his time spent with his family.
 An avid golfer and bridge player, he also loved to read and watch sports, especially O.S.U. football and basketball.
 A man of deep faith, he was a longtime member of Trinity Lutheran Church.
 He was active in the church, the choir and served on the Trinity Lutheran School Board as President.
 He also served as past president of the Marysville Lion’s Club, the Marysville Chamber of Commerce, volunteered with Memorial Mobile Meals and was a member of the Vanderbilt Country Club in Naples, FL where he and Anne would spend many winters.
 He and Anne also loved to travel, enjoying their trips to the Greek Isles, Athens, Greece and Rome, Italy.